 This brief guide explains how to properly change username in Linux operating system.
 Not just the username, this guide also describes how to change the hostname, user group, home directory and the ownership and group of that directory to the new user, along with all files.

-A few days ago, I downloaded the Fedora 33 vagrant box and deployed it using
+A few days ago, I downloaded a Fedora vagrant box and deployed it using

 libvirt/kvm provider.
 As you might already know, all vagrant boxes comes with a default user called